SixSq/old.sixsq.github.com/_posts/slipstream/usecases/4000-01-01-product-slipstream-usecase-4-auto-scale.md

 context_type: enterprise
 ---

-Being able to automate complex deployments is important in order to reduce time to market, improve quality and security, not to mention reduce costs.
+Being able to automate complex deployments is important in order to reduce time to market, improve quality and security, and of course reduce costs.
 However, a growing number of applications would benefit from being able to use a variable amount of resources.
 For example, based on user activity, web applications can have a surprising variations in the level of load .
 Database applications can be stressed when important consolidation activity takes place or when rebalancing actions are required.
 Further, applications could also take advantage of *moving with their users* such that they can redeploy